telerik/kendo-vue/knowledge-base/chart-tooltip-series-item.md

 ## Description

-How to add a tooltip to the Chart series items?
+How to add a tooltip to the Chart labels on the y-axis?

 ## Solution